 2. Preparing to Debate

 Students are explained the aim and structure of the preparatory exercise, in which they practise how to argue and how to support a teacher-assigned position.
 By preparing both views (for and against), they could see the problem in a wider context.
-Rather than being a win-lose exercise, student practise giving one argument at a time, which is often a problem for them.
+Rather than being a win-lose exercise, students practise giving one argument at a time, which is often a problem for them.
 They also learn timing for their argumentation since they have to express themselves in an allocated time, which is often a problem for the less experienced students.
 Students follow a strict set of guidelines and allocated times is determined by the teacher according to their experience with English.
-Students use IT to prepare for the task outside class, so they frequently use a discussion forum which enables them to see views of others in the group.
+Students use IT to prepare for the task outside class, so they frequently use a discussion forum enabling them to see views of others in the group.
 Students are given a lot of independence in advance.
 They are provided with examples of useful language and the rest of the preparation is on them.
-They brainstorm the topics for discussion, agree on them, they make a list of claims and counterclaims, they decide who defends a particular view etc. So besides English, they improve their team cooperation and other soft skills.
-Teacher’s role here is to provide general input, facilitate the activity, be the time keeper and provide feedback afterwards.
+They brainstorm the topics for discussion, agree on them, they make a list of claims and counterclaims, they decide who defends a particular view, etc. So besides English, they improve their team cooperation and other soft skills.
+The teacher’s role here is to provide general input, facilitate the activity, be the time keeper and provide feedback afterwards.

 3. Brainstorming Topics for Short Presentations and Follow-Up Discussions

 Students in groups are given relatively free choice in shortlisting their presentation topics.
 Topics with relevance to their compulsory syllabus are always warmly welcome.
 Then they prepare and present an outline of their presentation during VC and write an invitation to it on a closed Facebook group.
 After students receive feedback, they divide the work, allocate team roles, discuss the structure of the presentation, prepare audience tasks, determine visuals, etc. Students are also responsible for preparing follow-up discussion, generating questions and writing a formal abstract.
-Throughout the whole process of preparation, the teacher’s role is to stand back and observe and if necessary to advise on structuring the presentation, its’ timing and work division.
+Throughout the whole process of preparation, the teacher’s role is to stand back and observe and if necessary, to advise on structuring the presentation, its timing and work division.
 Sometimes students create a closed Facebook group within a closed Facebook group for their presentation group to discuss various issues and get organized and prepared for their next class.
 It is a sign of trust for a teacher to be included in this group.
 Usually, natural team leaders become more visible in work division and organization, other students offer to do the work in which their strong points and likes can be exploited.

 4. Case Studies, Practising Negotiation, and Argumentation

 This task uses ready-made cases available in the International Legal English Certificate (ILEC) textbook, see Krois-Lindner, A., & Translegal (2006).
 Its case studies are concise and suggestions are made regarding roles for negotiation and given tasks.
 For example, students are asked to: identify legal issues of the case, list strengths and weaknesses of the other party of the case, and study and decide which relevant legal document(s) to use and prepare for negotiation.
 The tasks also recommend further skills to develop as the students prepare case studies using legislature and writing tasks relevant to their syllabus (e.g., writing a letter of advice, writing a memo, etc.).
-Students usually used Google Docs or MU information system for working on one document as a team.
+Students usually used Google Docs or the MU information system for working on one document as a team.

-Students are given absolute freedom how much, how well and how into depth they prepare.
+Students are given absolute freedom how much, how well and how in-depth they prepare.
 The teacher focuses on giving feedback after the task.

 5. Mock Trial